Obviously Five Believers

 The waitress turns pale and run into the kitchen.

-The restaurant is suddenly dead quiet The other guests, some well behaved Swedes looking forlorn and very Swedish, stare at him with a mixture of amazement and horror.
+There is a foreboding seriousness to Lark Skyrider’s voice.
+The next minute he is standing on the chair.
+The other guests, Swedes looking forlorn and very Swedish, stare at him with a mixture of amazement and horror.
 Perhaps they did not realize before until now that we were Norwegians?
 Well, that’s about to change now.
 The painted moose shakes it horns.
 Lonely days are over.
 Friends have arrived.
 Takes a moose to recognise a moose.
 The orange sunset slides down the wall.

 Standing on the chair, Lark Skyrider bows to the restaurant guests, then recites in a loud and clear voice: